pierrediedhiou/cybersecurity-journey/glossary.md

 - **MITM** — Man in the Middle attack, where an attacker secretly intercepts communications between two parties who believe they are communicating directly with each other
+- **MERN Stack** — A JavaScript web development stack consisting of MongoDB, Express.js, React and Node.js.
+Identified by
+X-Powered-By: Express header and connect.sid session cookies
+- **mod_cgi** — An Apache module that enables CGI script execution.
+When combined with path traversal (CVE-2021-41773) it leads to Remote Code Execution (CVSS 9.8 Critical)
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services